 English 70 is an A-F course that conforms to the grading scale defined in the University's official Catalog.
 In addition to the standard grades of A, B, C, etc., plus (+) and minus (-) grades will be used in evaluating assignments.
 Work that is assigned a + or - along with a letter grade is somewhat better than or somewhat weaker than the criteria in the standards of achievement described below.

-These standards give a general idea of the criteria applied when assessing students' written work.
+The standards of achievement described below give a general idea of the criteria applied when assessing students' written work.
 Detailed rubrics for papers and exams will be provided in class.

-The "A" essay will engage in close readings of literary texts, incorporating approved secondary sources that support the student's original analysis.
-The essay will be well organized and well developed, demonstrating a clear understanding and fulfillment of the assignment.
-It will contain original ideas expressed in sentences distinguished by syntactic complexity and variety.
-Such essays will follow Modern Language Association formatting and citation guidelines and be essentially free of grammatical, mechanical, and usage errors.

-The "B" essay will demonstrate competence in the same categories as the "A" paper.
-The chief difference is that the "B" essay will show some slight weakness in one of those categories.
-It may slight one of the assigned tasks, show less facility of expression, or contain some minor grammatical, mechanical, or usage flaws.

-The "C" essay will complete all tasks set by the assignment, but show weaknesses in fundamentals, usually development, with barely enough specific information to illustrate or support claims.
-The sentence construction may be less mature, and the use of language less effective and correct than the "B."

-The "D" essay will neglect one of the assigned tasks and be noticeably superficial in its treatment of the assignment.
-The essay may reveal some problems in development, with insufficient specific information to illustrate or support It will contain grammatical, mechanical, and/or usage errors that are serious and/or frequent enough to interfere substantially with the writer's ability to communicate.

-The "F" essay will demonstrate a striking underdevelopment of ideas and insufficient or unfocused organization.
+- The "A" essay will engage in close readings of literary texts.
+The essay will be well organized and well developed, demonstrating a clear understanding and fulfillment of the It will contain original ideas expressed in sentences distinguished by syntactic complexity and variety.
+Such essays will follow Modern Language Association formatting guidelines and be essentially free of grammatical, mechanical, and usage errors. - The "B" essay will demonstrate competence in the same categories as the "A" The chief difference is that the "B" essay will show some slight weakness in one of those categories.
+It may slight one of the assigned tasks, show less facility of expression, or contain some minor grammatical, mechanical, or usage flaws. - The "C" essay will complete all tasks set by the assignment, but show weaknesses in fundamentals, usually development, with barely enough specific information to illustrate or support claims.
+The sentence construction may be less mature, and the use of language less effective and correct than the "B." - The "D" essay will neglect one of the assigned tasks and be noticeably superficial in its treatment of the assignment.
+The essay may reveal some problems in development, with insufficient specific information to illustrate or support It will contain grammatical, mechanical, and/or usage errors that are serious and/or frequent enough to interfere substantially with the writer's ability to communicate. - The "F" essay will demonstrate a striking underdevelopment of ideas and insufficient or unfocused organization.
 It will contain serious grammatical, mechanical, and usage errors that render some sentences incomprehensible.
-Or it may contain plagiarized material.